 In 2017 my husband and I packed our stuff and took off with our dog, Harper, in a DIY camper van conversion.
-We’ve since visited 48 states and have more than a few favorites.
+We’ve since visited 48 states in the USA and have more than a few favorites.
 One place that I can’t get out of my mind is Northern Arizona.

 I lived in Arizona for eight years so I’m probably a little biased, but this state is insanely beautiful.